 Here are just some of the things you can perform proactively, before your previous tenant moves out, to minimize downtime and prepare your rental unit for a new resident:

-•Schedule a walk-through: The first thing you should do when you receive a move-out notice from one of your tenants is schedule a unit walk-through.
+The first thing you should do when you receive a move-out notice from one of your tenants is to schedule a unit walk-through.
 You’ll need to give a certain amount of notice that may differ, depending on your province and municipality.
 During the walk-through, you’ll have the opportunity to evaluate the unit’s condition.

-•Wash windows and change screens: You should also plan to wash the exterior of the unit’s windows and change out the window screens prior to the previous tenant’s move out.
+You should also plan to wash the exterior of the unit’s windows and change out the window screens before the previous tenants move out.
 If the windows are clean and the screens are in good condition, it may help you speed up the leasing process.

 What to do while the unit is vacant

-•Evaluate cleaning services: After your professional cleaners have performed a rudimentary cleaning, take another walk-through of your rental unit.
-If there are any areas that look like they’re still in need of professional attention, you may need to call a more specialized cleaning service provider.
+After your professional cleaners have performed a rudimentary cleaning, take another walk-through of your rental unit.
+If any areas look like they’re still in need of professional attention, you may need to call a more specialized cleaning service provider.

-•Clean the carpets: Always have any carpeting in your rental unit steam-cleaned before a new tenant moves in.
-Carpeting can harbor odors, mites and more.
+Always have any carpeting in your rental unit steam-cleaned before a new tenant moves in.
+Carpeting can harbour odours, mites and more.
 Professionally cleaning it in advance of a new tenant will make them feel much more comfortable when they move into your rental property.

-•Change locks: Re-key your rental units locks before moving a new tenant into your residential rental space.
+Re-key your rental units lock before moving a new tenant into your residential rental space.
 The previous tenant may have made copies of the old keys that could be floating around.
-It’s always best for your peace of mind – and your new tenant’s peace of mind – to have a new lock with new keys installed prior to move-in.
+It’s always best for your peace of mind – and your new tenant’s peace of mind – to have a new lock with new keys installed before move-in.

 Taking care of these simple tasks will help you minimize your rental unit’s downtime and provide your new tenants with a more comfortable, smooth move-in process.
 Proactively handling the preparation of your rental unit allows you to reap the best possible return on your real estate investment, and help you safeguard yourself against the effects of negative cash flow.